 A deposit of $500 is required at time of registration.

 Balance of $1000 due by October 16, 2020.

 Cancellations must be received in writing or via email to the MDPAC Office.

-Cancellations received after September 24, 2021, no refunds, however a $500 credit may be used for another MDPAC program within the next 12 months.
+Cancellations received after January 7 2022 will not receive a refund, however a $500 credit may be used for another MDPAC program within the next 12 months.

 Dr. Amy Alexander MD, MHSc, CCFP, CD, Capt (Ret'd)

 Dr. Alexander is a Family Physician with a Focused Practice in Psychotherapy.
 She has training in Cognitive Behavioural Therapy, Interpersonal Therapy, Trauma Psychiatry and Internal Family Systems.
 She also undertook Mind-Body Medicine training through the Benson-Henry Institute for Mind-Body Medicine, specializing in treatment protocols for both Cancer and Chronic Pain.
 In addition to being a yoga teacher, she also completed training in Mindfulness Based Stress Reduction (MBSR) Group Leadership as well as Mindfulness-Based Cognitive Therapy (MBCT) Group Facilitation.
 She has a group psychotherapy practice in Oakville for people with medical illness and chronic pain.
 An Active Staff member in the Psychosocial Oncology and Palliative Care Unit at the Southlake Stronach Regional Cancer Centre in Newmarket, she sees patients for individual and group treatment.
 She holds clinical appointments in both the Departments of Psychiatry and Family & Community Medicine there.